brooth/jeta-samples/hello-jeta/README.md

 ### Step 5: Metacode

 All the required for code generating classes are created and we're ready to try.
-But first let's add `jeta.properties` file in order to config `Jeta`.
+But first we need to add `jeta.properties` file in order to config `Jeta`.
 You can find more details about this file [on this page](http://jeta.brooth.org/guide/config.html).
 The file should be located in the root package.
 For out tutorial its content would be:

 ```properties
 metasitory.package=org.brooth.jeta.samples
 processors.add=org.brooth.jeta.samples.apt.SayHelloProcessor
 ```

-Next, let's modify `SayHelloApp`, instead of initializing `text` field we'll put `Hello` annotation on it:
+Next, modify `SayHelloApp`.
+Instead of initializing `text` field we'll put `Hello` annotation on it:

  ```java
 public class SayHelloApp {